diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 _**This Tutorial is under construction.**_

 This Tutorial can be used without having your own hadoop cluster at hand.
-For testing the examples on your own cluster please read section [[Adaptation|Open Street Map Tutorial#Adaptation]].
+For testing the examples on your own cluster please read section [[Adaptation|Open Street Map Tutorial#adaptation]].

 # Goals
 * Get Schedoscope tutorial running in Cloudera VM